All advice is given in good faith and believed to be correct but is followed at you own risk..

 (I told you it was in bad mechanical condition.)

-The weight of the Bongo, as a pick up, was radically different.
+The weight of the Bongo, as a pick up, was radically different to the MPV it had originally been, despite increasing the chopped body weight.
 So I tried a few different wheel and tyre combinations until I was happy with the way it handled.
-Getting it tested was nail biting but all was OK.
+Getting it tested was nail biting, but all was OK.

 I had the Bongo pick up's body resprayed black, with a subtle metalflake laquer.